-Surely after having seen these 3 examples you now understand clearly what function the Extra inflation distance option fulfills.
+Surely after having seen these 3 examples you now understand clearly the function of the Extra Inflation Distance option.

 3. Bridging Extrusion Multiplier:

-The value is entered in percentage, that is, if your extrusion multiplier is set to 1 for general printing, and you set the Bridging extrusion multiplier value at 120% when Simplify3D is going to print a bridge, it will set to an extrusion multiplier of 1.2.
+The value is entered in percentage, so if your extrusion multiplier is set to 1 for general printing, and you set the Bridging Extrusion Multiplier value at 120% when Simplify3D is going to print a bridge, it will set to an extrusion multiplier of 1.2.

 Another example would be the following.